 As a member state of the United Nations (UN), Singapore is committed to implementing the UN Security Council Resolutions (UNSCRs).

-Broadly, the MAS Regulations require financial institutions to:
+Broadly, the FSM Regulations require financial institutions to:

 - Immediately freeze funds, other financial assets or economic resources of ;

-- Not enter into financial transactions or provide financial assistance or services in relation to: (i) designated individuals, entities or items; or (ii) proliferation and nuclear, or other sanctioned activities; and
+- Not enter into financial transactions or provide financial assistance or services in relation to: (i) designated individuals, entities or items; or (ii) proliferation, nuclear or other sanctioned activities; and

 - Inform MAS of any fact or information relating to the funds, other financial assets or economic resources owned or controlled, directly or indirectly, by a designated individual or entity.

-Under the MAS Act, a financial institution that contravenes any MAS Regulations is guilty of an offence and will be liable on conviction to a fine not exceeding $1 million.
+Under the Financial Services and Markets Act 2022, a financial institution that contravenes any FSM Regulations is guilty of an offence and is liable on conviction to a fine not exceeding $1 million.

-Financial institutions should also note that aside from the MAS Regulations, there are other targeted financial sanctions (e.g. those found under the
+Financial institutions should also note that aside from the FSM Regulations, there are other targeted financial sanctions (e.g. those found under the

 For Non-Financial Institutions and Natural Persons in Singapore